Isoperimetric problem and structure at infinity on Alexandrov spaces with nonnegative curvature: Preliminaries

-and, as it is evident from \eqref{eq:RepresentationPerimeter}, the notion of perimeter that we are using does not charge the boundary of the space under consideration, if any.
-Indeed, by the very definition, reduced boundary points for $E$ are regular points of the ambient space $(X,\dist,\mathcal{H}^N)$.
-We refer to \cite{DePhilippisGigli18,MondinoKapovitch,BrueNaberSemola20} and to the beginning of \cref{sec:IsoperimetricProblem} for background about boundaries of $\RCD(K,N)$ spaces $(X,\dist,\mathcal{H}^N)$.
+Notice that the notion of perimeter that we are using does not charge the boundary of the space under consideration, if any (see \cite{DePhilippisGigli18,MondinoKapovitch,BrueNaberSemola20} or the beginning of \cref{sec:IsoperimetricProblem} for background about boundaries of $\RCD(K,N)$ spaces $(X,\dist,\mathcal{H}^N)$).
+Indeed, by the very definition (see \cite[Definition 4.1]{AmbrosioBrueSemola19}), reduced boundary points for $E$ are regular points for the ambient space $X$, i.e., $\R^N$ is the unique tangent cone of $X$ at such points, while the boundary of the space is disjoint from the set of regular points.

 Moreover, according to \cite[Proposition 4.2]{BPSGaussGreen},